 What is Professional Services: A Quick Guide

-With professional services being a central part of a successful customer journey to outcomes, it’s important to discuss some legitimate questions about how to define professional services.
-Especially as services convergence and the blurring of previously clear lines continue apace.
-So… what is professional services?
+As professional services are a central part of successful customer journey outcomes, it’s important to discuss some key questions about how to define them, especially as services convergence and the blurring of previously clear lines continue apace.
+So, what are professional services?

 What Is Professional Services: Definition

-In the broadest terms possible, professional services isn’t a hard concept.
-It’s just “specialized services requiring expert knowledge in a given field,” which applies to all kinds of professional services: legal, engineering, and accounting.
-Obviously we need concepts for professional services that are rather more specific to our technology industry, for starters.
+In the broadest terms possible, professional services are specialized services requiring expert knowledge in a given field, which applies to all professional services: legal, engineering, and accounting.
+We need concepts for professional services that are more specific to our technology industry.

-One thing needs to be said at the outset.
-If technologies were simple and easy to adopt and use by customers, and if full business value more or less automatically happened based on that use and adoption, there wouldn’t be much of a need for any of the services that have been built over the decades, including professional services.
-This isn’t the case, yet, so many customers require professional services in order to be successful in enjoying the benefits of these solutions.
+If technologies were simple and easy for customers to adopt and use, and if total business value automatically happened based on that use and adoption, there wouldn’t be much of a need for any of the services built over the decades, including professional services.
+This isn’t the case, yet so many customers require professional services to enjoy the benefits of these solutions.

 • Consulting services (technology consulting, business domain, or business process consulting)